Constructionreview

-Kenyan Airtel Data Center to be Constructed in Nairobi
+Cost of Kenyan Airtel Data Center

-Capacity of the Kenyan Airtel Data Center
+About Airtel Nigeria Data Center

+Airtel is also developing a data center in Nigeria.
 According to the telecommunications company, the state of the art facility shall possess a capacity of seven megawatts (7MW) and will be able to meet the needs of telecommunications and other sectors.
 In a conference call that was held on February 1st 2024 with call analysts, the chief executive officer of the telecommunications company to Africa, made an announcement that the company had kicked off its plans of commencing data infrastructure development that would be conducted in Nigeria.
 The Kenyan Airtel Data Center project is expected to be completed by the period of mid-2026.

 The ground breaking of the telecommunications company data center in Nigeria will be done in the coming two weeks and the one in Kenya will precede shortly after.
 The construction process of the data center usually takes around two years and both of these projects are expected to be operational in the year 2026.